codice/saml-conformance/distribution/docker/README.md

 # SAMLconf in Docker

-This image can execute a test against a remote host
+This image can execute a test against a remote host.
+It is used to run the conformance test against DDF.

 To use, run `docker run -it -e SUT_HOST=<target_hostname> -e SUT_PORT=<target_port> codice/samlconf`